operator-framework/enhancements/enhancements/operator-dependency-resolution.md

 The implementation of a dependency resolver is a satisfiability problem and NP-Complete.
 As such, the runtime of a trivial resolver becomes 2^n.
 For an initial implementation to have relatively good average runtime, we need to transform the dependency problem into a set of boolean statements and feed them into a SAT solver algorithm.
 Rather than implement one from scratch, our proposal is to use a well tested existing SAT solver library to solve this problem.
 However, because dependency resolution is a relatively narrow field, there does not exist a generic dependency resolver that would be trivial for our project to import.
 Instead, we have evaluated several existing solver libraries and compared them with our own constraints and intend to wrap that solver in our own resolver library to satisfy all of them.

-Imported SAT solver constraits:
+Imported SAT solver selection constraints:
 * Written in pure Go
 * Large project with a healthy ecosystem, good documentation and recent commits
 * Common interface that would be easy to replace if needed
-* Open Souce license
+* Open Source license

+SAT solver needs to take in account several other constraints in order to resolve dependencies correctly.
+Here is the list of potential resolution constraints:
+* InstallMode (OperatorGroup)
+* Minimum Kubernetes version
+* Native APIs
+* OpenShift version (OpenShift only)

 After evaluating several libraries, we have chosen https://github.com/irifrance/gini as the SAT solver.
 This implementation of the solver is general, a popular library, and is written in pure go.